Skip to main content

 Poverty in America is a persistent and longstanding problem that affects people at all ages, across all demographic groups.
 This includes older adults.
-According to the latest U.S. Census Bureau Data, poverty increased among adults age 65 and older from 8.9% in 2020 to 10.3% in 2021.1
+According to the latest U.S. Census Bureau Data, the poverty rate among adults age 65 and older was 11.3% in 2023.
+Poverty in this group increased in ten states between 2022 and 2023.1

 Financial assistance is available—but $30 billion goes unclaimed each year

 There are a variety of public and private benefits programs that provide financial and other types of assistance to economically insecure older Americans.
-These programs can help beneficiaries pay for food, prescriptions, utilities, health care, and more.
+These programs can help people pay for food, prescriptions, utilities, health care, and more.
 That may sound like good news, but unfortunately, a large portion of this aid goes unclaimed every year.
-In fact, $30 billion in benefits is left on the table annually by people who qualify for assistance programs but are not enrolled.
+In fact, people who qualify for assistance programs but are not enrolled leave $30 billion in benefits on the table annually.

 To calculate how much money is left untapped in public benefits, NCOA takes the estimated number of low-income older adults who are eligible but not enrolled in programs.
 We then multiply this figure by the estimated annual value of each benefit.
 Our most recent findings for core programs are below.